-The y component of forward fields and backward fields filtering process works in a similar way.
-With the discreterized equations given in Supporting Information and the approach depiction in figure 3, one could perform the EnKF to obtained the improved estimations and.
+The y component of forward fields and backward fields filtering works in a similar way.
+With the discretized equations given in Supporting Information and the approach depicted in Figure 3, one could perform the EnKF to obtained the improved estimations and.